 The Oxford-Intesa Sanpaolo Prize for Economics & Management

-As part of our partnership with the University of Oxford, this year we sponsored the first Oxford-Intesa Sanpaolo Prize for Economics & Management, for second-year students on the BA (Bachelor of Arts) Economics and Management degree, in collaboration with the Oxford University Centre for Corporate Reputation, an independent research centre within the University’s Saïd Business School.
+As part of the partnership, we have been sponsoring the first Oxford-Intesa Sanpaolo Prize since 2024.
+The prize, aimed at second-year students on the BA in Economics and Management degree, is in collaboration with the Oxford University Centre for Corporate Reputation, an independent research centre within the University’s Saïd Business School.

 {"toolbar":[]}